wolskies/rke2-ansible/README.md

 * Note 4: If the firewall is set to UFW, the appropriate firewall rules will be installed, but UFW will be left in the state (enabled/disabled) that it was found in.

-* Note 5: (Not Yet Implemented) If the firewall is set to Calico, a GlobalNetworkPolicy will be created and applied to each host.
-This will allow RKE2 required communications, but effectively firewall all other incoming traffic to the cluster.

 #### Inventory